heistp/antler/README.md

 #### Refactoring

 - consistently document config in either config.cue or config structs
-- replace uses of chan interface{} in conn and node.Do
+- replace use of chan any in conn
 - replace type switch in node.Do

 ## Thanks